What Is a Credit Card PIN?

-A PIN (Personal Identification Number) is a code that must be entered into a point-of-sale machine or ATM to verify the cardholder’s identity and authorize transactions.
-Its main purpose is to provide an added layer of security to ensure that your credit card cannot be used for unauthorized payments.
+A PIN (personal identification number) is a code that can be entered into a point-of-sale machine or ATM to verify your identity and authorize transactions.

-Let’s take a deeper look into credit card PINs and how they may help you use your credit card for secure transactions.
+Let’s explore credit card PINs, when you might need one and how they may help you use your credit card for secure transactions.

 How do credit card PINs work?

 Credit card PINs ensure that only authorized users with the correct PIN can complete certain transactions.
-For example, when you insert your card into an ATM, the machine will prompt you to enter your 4-digit PIN.
-Failure to enter the correct pin will end the transaction.
+For example, when you insert your card into an ATM, the machine will prompt you to enter your PIN.
+Entering the wrong PIN will end the transaction — though you may be given more than 1 attempt.
 You can set or change the credit card PIN by contacting your credit card issuer.

-You might need a credit card PIN in one of two scenarios: you want to obtain a cash advance or you’re using your card abroad.
+In most situations, you won’t need a credit card PIN to make purchases.
+However, there are a couple of times when you might need a credit card PIN: when you want to obtain a cash advance or when you’re using your card abroad.

 Cash advances